 The Model Loyalty Experience

-The quintessential loyalty experience rests on effective communication.
-While state-of-the-art rewards technologyis the engine, all other parts of the customer loyalty platform rely on how well the program is communicated to each individual customer.
+According to The Pro Intern, the quintessential loyalty experience rests on effective communication.
+While state-of-the-art rewards technology is the engine, all other parts of the customer loyalty platform rely on how well the program is communicated to each individual customer.
 This is necessarily conducted at the group level through mass marketing, including social media, e-blasts, newsletters, and the like.
 But it also occurs through one-on-one relationships such as sales personnel and partnership marketing efforts.
 In the end, ensuring customers know about your rewards program – and how to maximize it to their advantage – determines the program’s ultimate success.

 If you hire a company to coordinate and process your loyalty program, it is vital to select one that provides a seamless, integrated transfer of information throughout all relevant channels.
 We recommend you select a vendor that provides customizable options, as well as scalability.
 You may have some infrastructure already in place or wish to deploy your loyalty program incrementally.
 Coordinating overall ERP and CRM functions, including audits, reporting, analytics, point-of-sale features, customer service and fulfillment, is required so that data is current, accurate and easily retrievable.